Phani-TrainingPrograms/First-American/BasicTraining/Proj4-SampleWebApp/State Management.md

 - Session is a collection object that is stored in the server where it allows to store data of any kind in it in the form of Dictionary
 - Session is created when a Request is made by the user to the Application and will remain so till the User closes or exits the Application.
 - Every Session is identified by a unique Id called SessionId which can be stored as a cookie in the browser to retain the data even if the browser is closed.
 - Session can store any amount of data, but is not recommended to hold the data longer than its required to hold. - Session objects can be added using KEY-VALUE Pairs.
+They contain information specific to the user.
+- Session object has Events like Session_OnStart and Session_OnEnd that can be used to do things when a session starts or closes.
+- Session object is lost when any of the following situations happen:
+  - When the Browser is idle for more than the speculated interval of time(20 Min).
+  - When the user moves to another Web Site and tries to return using History Navigation.
+  - A Programmer can abandon the Session using code.
+  - The User accidentally closes down the browser.

+### Application:
+- Application store the data similar to Session but is used for all the users.
+It is created when the First request is made by the First user of the Application and will remain so till the Application is shut down.
+- The Application closes down only when we shut down the server or the Application crashes.
+- Data that is to be used as long the Application survives is what is stored in the Application object.
+- There is an sp file called **Global. asax** file that can be used to create Application objects using Application Events like Application_Start and Application_End.
+-